xma711/notebook/big_data/spark/README.md

 master and slave
 ------------------------

-to start a master: (in dir /opt/spark/dist/sbin) ./start-master.sh
+To start a master: (in dir /opt/spark/dist/sbin) ./start-master.sh

 to access the master: (assumed port 8080 of the container is mapped to the same port in host ) http://localhost:8080/